Japanese PM in Malta

 Mr Abe's brief visit comes after the Japanese Premier attended a meeting of G7 Heads of State in Taormina.

-During his stay in Malta, he will also be paying tribute to the memory of the Japanese military personnel buried at the Kalkara military cemetery.
+Upon his arrival, he paid tribute to the memory of the Japanese military personnel buried at the Kalkara military cemetery.

 See our Comments Policy Comments are submitted under the express understanding and condition that the editor may, and is authorised to, disclose any/all of the above personal information to any person or entity requesting the information for the purposes of legal action on grounds that such person or entity is aggrieved by any comment so submitted.
 Please allow some time for your comment to be moderated.